auranic/auranic.github.io/_pages/about.md

 I did my PhD in computer science on the subject of developing a computationally effective method of <a href="https://en.wikipedia.org/wiki/Elastic_map">elastic maps</a> for constructing non-linear principal manifolds by suggesting an optimization-based generalisation of self-organizing maps.
-After spending 3 years as a post-doc in a French analogue of Advanced Studies Institute, <a href="http://www.ihes.fr">Institut des Hautes Etudes Scientifiques (IHES)</a>, I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining the strategy of a new systems biology research group.
+After spending 3 years of post-doc in the French analogue of Advanced Studies Institute, <a href="http://www.ihes.fr">Institut des Hautes Etudes Scientifiques (IHES)</a>, I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining the strategy of a new systems biology research group.